IhabMortada/data-visualization/README.md

 ## Finally

 Both tasks have been completed as outlined in the project requirements with some enhancements.
 You can find the source code for the project in the provided files.
-If you have any questions or need further clarification, please let me know.
-I look forward to hearing back from you.

-Thank you for considering my application.

-Sincerely,
-Ihab Mortada